BxObs Assessment Assistant Applet

 Future Development

-Eventually the tool should allow users to choose between coding systems that match their observational goals.
-Users should be able to choose from a select few coding systems in addition to REDSOCS.
-This will increase the scope of the tool beyond simple behavior quantification and externalizing disorder identification.
-Other coding systems would allow users to view behavior through different lenses.
+The tool should allow users to choose between coding systems that match their observational goals.
+Users will be able to select additional coding systems to view behavior through different lenses.
+This improvement will increase the scope of the tool beyond simple behavior quantification and externalizing disorder identification.